 Test Run Detail Report

-The test run detail is designed for those technically inclined souls who crave the nitty-gritty of our speed testing using the Lighthouse tool.
+The test run detail is designed for technically savvy individuals interested in the specifics of a particular speed test we conduct using the Lighthouse tool.

 What can you find in the test run detail?

-1. The status of metrics for this test run.
+1. Status of metrics for this test run.

 2. Files with detailed logs.